LCD projector: History

 In 2004 and 2005, LCD front projection began a comeback with the introduction of the dynamic iris and other modifications that have improved perceived contrast to levels similar to DLP.

 The basic design of an LCD projector is frequently used by hobbyists who build their own DIY (do-it-yourself) projection systems.
-The basic technique is to combine a high color-rendering index (CRI) high-intensity discharge lamp (HID lamp) and ballast with a condenser and collector Fresnel lens, an LCD removed from a common computer display and a triplet lens.
+The basic technique is to combine a high color-rendering index (CRI) high-intensity discharge lamp (HID lamp) and ballast with a condenser and collector Fresnel lens, a single color LCD removed from a common computer display or electronic device and a triplet lens.
+This design can also be used in low cost (around US$200) LCD projectors.